-- Applicants must complete a bachelor’s degree and hold a Clear California Teaching or California Pupil Personnel Services Credential prior to beginning the program.
+- Applicants must complete a bachelor’s degree and hold a California clear or life teaching or services prerequisite credential prior to beginning the program.

 - Applicants must have earned a master’s degree or be willing to earn one during the course of the program.
 Applicants who do not possess a master’s must also apply to and be admitted to the M.A. in Leadership Studies to be eligible for this program.